-The Provincial People's Committee has just issued a plan to prevent and control livestock and poultry diseases (HS) in the province in 2024.
-Thereby, it aims to strengthen the prevention and control of HS, minimize the damage caused by animal diseases, contribute to stabilizing and developing production and ensuring food safety for the community.
+The Provincial People's Committee has just issued a plan to prevent and control livestock and poultry diseases (GSGC) in the province in 2024.
+Thereby, it aims to strengthen the prevention and control of GSGC diseases, minimize the damage caused by animal diseases, contribute to stabilizing and developing production and ensuring food safety for the community.

 The goal of the plan is to proactively implement disease prevention and control measures, prevent the development of animal diseases in the area, especially African swine fever, lumpy skin disease in cattle, avian influenza, blue ear disease, foot-and-mouth disease in cattle, rabies in animals and other animal diseases.
-The Provincial People's Committee requires that disease prevention and control work must have close and synchronous coordination between all levels and sectors from the province to the grassroots, mobilizing the entire political system, organizations and the entire population to implement together.
-Prepare adequate human resources and equipment for disease prevention and control work; organize monitoring, early, accurate and timely detection of disease situations, and be ready to respond when disease occurs.
+The Provincial People's Committee requires that disease prevention and control work must have close and synchronous coordination between all levels and sectors from the province to the grassroots, mobilizing the entire political system, organizations and the entire population to implement.
+Prepare adequate human resources and equipment necessary for disease prevention and control; organize monitoring, early, accurate and timely detection of disease situations, and be ready to respond when epidemics occur.
 Vaccinate 100% of GSGC who are required to be vaccinated according to regulations.

-According to the plan of the Provincial People's Committee, in 2024, the whole province will vaccinate against foot-and-mouth disease in buffaloes and cows with the vaccine demand for the first phase of 2024 being 98,200 doses (April - May); the second phase of 2024 is 141,200 doses (October - November).
-The number of buffalo and cow septicemia vaccines for ethnic minorities in the mountainous and highland areas in the province in 2024 is expected to be 19,750, with a vaccine demand of 19,750 doses.
-In addition, the number of poultry vaccinated against avian influenza is expected to be 346,000 chickens and 800,000 ducks, with a total vaccine demand of 1,680,000 doses/0.5ml.
-Particularly, the lumpy skin disease vaccine in buffaloes and cows is expected to be used for 141,200 animals with a vaccine demand of 141,200 doses.
+According to the plan of the Provincial People's Committee, in 2024, the whole province will vaccinate against foot-and-mouth disease in buffaloes and cows with the need for the first vaccination in 2024 being 98,200 doses (April - May); the second vaccination in 2024 is 141,200 doses (October - November).
+In 2024, the number of buffaloes and cows vaccinated in the whole province is expected to be 19,750, with the need for 19,750 doses.
+In addition, the number of poultry vaccinated against avian influenza is expected to be 346,000 chickens and 800,000 ducks, with the total need for 1,680,000 doses/0.5ml.
+Particularly, lumpy skin disease vaccine for buffalo and cows with an expected quantity of 141,200 animals with a vaccine demand of 141,200 doses.

 The implementation funding comes from the provincial budget and the budgets of districts, towns and cities within the 2024 budget estimates assigned to the sector and localities.
-In particular, the provincial budget ensures funding for activities to prevent and control epidemics, including funding for purchasing disinfectants and protective equipment for epidemic prevention and control; funding for organizing sampling for passive disease surveillance and post-vaccination surveillance; information and propaganda on disease prevention and control; inspection, supervision and conferences on prevention and control of terrestrial animal diseases at the provincial level.
-The district budget ensures funding for prevention and control of terrestrial animal diseases in the locality.
+In particular, the provincial budget ensures funding for GSGC disease prevention and control activities, including funding for purchasing disinfectants and protective equipment for disease prevention and control; funding for organizing passive disease surveillance sampling and post-vaccination surveillance; information and propaganda on disease prevention and control; inspection, supervision and conferences on disease prevention and control of terrestrial animals at the provincial level.
+The district budget ensures funding for disease prevention and control of terrestrial animals in the locality.

 K. HANG